 A stunning evergreen fern, this variety has tapering ladder like leaves that are variegated, creating spectacular contrast; excellent massed or as groundcover in shaded borders or featured in shady areas of rock gardens

-Variegated Holly Fern's attractive ferny compound leaves emerge light green in spring, turning forest green in color with showy yellow variegation the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Variegated Holly Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny compound leaves emerge light green in spring, turning forest green in color with showy yellow variegation the rest of the year.

 Variegated Holly Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Variegated Holly Fern is recommended for the following landscape applications;

 Planting & Growing